• 3 8067 362 69 573 8066 740 15 25

 Illustration

-The “Children of Fallen Warriors” project is a three-month program of free psychological support for children who are experiencing loss in the format of weekly online groups
+The “Children of Fallen Warriors” project is a four-month program of free psychological support for children who are experiencing loss in the format of weekly online groups with a psychologist.
+The project is suitable for your child if:

 your child lost a father, mother or other close relative who served in the Ukrainian army;